 The purpose of the Student Activity Fee (SAF) is to provide financial support for student organizations that are related to the educational purpose of the University of Virginia.
-As a mandatory student fee ($25 per semester), the monies collected by the University for funding student activities are public funds that must be administered in a manner consistent with the educational purpose of the University as well as with state and federal law.
+As a mandatory student fee, the monies collected by the University for funding student activities are public funds that must be administered in a manner consistent with the educational purpose of the University as well as with state and federal law.

-Should you have any questions regarding the procedures contained herein, please do not hesitate to contact the Student Council Vice President for Student Organizations, or Emilee Kiesel, Director for ODOS Business Services, at any time during the year.
-Suggestions for additions or revisions are welcome and should be directed to the Student Council Vice President for Organizations.
-The Student Council VPO will be assembling a Student Activity Fee Audit Committee to evaluate the Appropriations process during the 2017 – 2018 academic term.
+Should you have any questions regarding the procedures contained herein, please do not hesitate to contact Student Council or the VPSAO-Finance office at any time during the year.
+Suggestions for additions or revisions are welcome and should be directed to the Vice President for Organizations.

 Information in this manual has been compiled from the Student Council Constitution and Bylaws and the Board of Visitors Guidelines.